EVNII/CSPB-3308-Team-3-Project/WEEKLY_STATUS.md

 - Finish TEMPERARY User Part of SQL CRUD module(Support SQL, and PostreSQL), with Document on [Music Verse Modules Documentation](https://evnii.github.io/CSPB-3308-Team-3-Project/)
 - Deploy Music Verse on [Music Verse](https://musicverse.onrender.com/)
 - Deploy Music Verse API flask Server on [Music Verse API Swagger UI](https://musicverse-api.onrender.com/SwaggerUI/)
 > The Render will will spin down the API server with inactivity.
-If not able to connect to API server, please refresh the page and wait a few scondes.
+If not able to connect to API server, please refresh the page and wait a few seconds.
 - Monday standup attendance

 ## Week 8